-Dear precious Granddaughter,
+Dear precious Grandchildren,

 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.”
 1 John 4:1

 In the beginning of our Spiritual growth we are like babies, we need spiritual milk and depend on the guidance and encouragement from people.
 We mature Spiritually by spending time in prayer and reading God’s Word for ourselves.

 I hope you can find a globe or a map of the world to examine for awhile.
 Have you ever wondered why we believe what we believe?
 Imagine if you had been born in a different part of the world?
 All people develop their own private logic depending on their cultural and family influences.